15 Cool Things to Do in Melbourne, Victoria in 3 Days

-Melbourne in Victoria is the multifaceted metropolis seething with top-class art and loads of cultural things to do with 3 days in the city.
-It is easy to be captivated by the innovative architecture at the Docklands and Melbourne’s narrow laneways flanked by striking street art murals.
-There are many gems to discover in the Victorian city: world-class museums, refreshing markets, prime restaurants and quirky bars with live music.
+Melbourne, Victoria, is a multifaceted metropolis bursting with top-class art and plenty of cultural things to do in 3 days.
+It’s easy to be captivated by the innovative architecture at the Docklands and Melbourne’s narrow laneways, lined with striking street art murals.
+The city is full of gems: world-class museums, vibrant markets, top restaurants, and quirky bars featuring live music.

-Based on our experience we suggest a 3-day itinerary with things to do and explore in Melbourne and beyond – including a day trip to the southern coastal Victoria featuring the renowned Great Ocean Road.
+Based on our experience, we recommend a 3-day itinerary packed with must-see attractions and hidden gems in Melbourne and its surrounding areas – this includes a day trip to coastal Victoria and the iconic Great Ocean Road.

 DAY 1: 15 Cool Things to Do in Melbourne – Victoria

-On this morning ride we suggest that you for instance hop off to explore the following sites:
+On your morning ride, we suggest hopping off to explore the following sites:

-You will get off just in front of the Docklands Stadium, also known as the Marvel Stadium after its sponsorship.
-This is a combined sports and entertainment stadium from year 2000.
+You will get off just in front of Docklands Stadium, also known as Marvel Stadium, due to its sponsorship.
+This sports and entertainment venue, opened in 2000, is a significant landmark in the area.

-After the gold rush period in the mid-1800s there was a pronounced need for development of Melbourne’s old port, and the West Melbourne Swamp was chosen as an optimal strategic location for this.
-This implied that the course of the Yarra River necessarily had to be widened here.
-The Docklands then developed at this location from the 1880s onwards as Melbourne’s industrial dockland site with an extensive network of wharfs as well as an efficient rail infrastructure.
+Following the gold rush era in the mid-1800s, Melbourne’s old port needed significant development.
+The West Melbourne Swamp was identified as the perfect strategic location for this expansion.
+This meant that the course of the Yarra River had to be widened, and from the 1880s onwards, the Docklands began to take shape as Melbourne’s industrial dockland area, complete with an extensive network of wharves and an efficient rail infrastructure.

 The Docklands | Photo: Travel In Culture

-Towards the end of the 1900s Victoria Dock comprised transport companies and shipping agents, as well as a number of cool and wool stores.
-The Dock handled up to 90% of all the imports!
+Towards the end of the 1900s, Victoria Dock was home to transport companies, shipping agents, and numerous cool and wool stores.
+At its peak, the Dock handled up to 90% of all imports into Melbourne.

 Cow Up a Tree by John Kelly | Photo: Travel In Culture

-Jump on the tram again and continue to Flinders Street Station, designed by James Fawcett.
-The iconic station from 1909 (Federation/Edwardian Period 1902 – 1918) is a landmark and icon of Melbourne – located just opposite St Paul’s Cathedral.
-It features an art nouveau style building with a dome, a tower and clocks, as well as an arched entrance.
+Jump back on the tram and continue to Flinders Street Station, designed by James Fawcett.
+This iconic station from 1909, built during the Federation/Edwardian period (1902–1918), is a true Melbourne landmark located just opposite St Paul’s Cathedral.
+The building showcases art nouveau architecture, featuring a prominent dome, a tower, clocks, and an arched entrance.

 Flinders Street Station was the first urban railway station in Australia – and notably the world’s busiest passenger station in the 1920s.